 Ingredients

-- 4 medium to large potatoes, sliced into thick rounds (3 lbs, I like half Yukon and half russet)
+- 4 medium to large russet potatoes, sliced into thick rounds (3 lbs, you can also do half Yukon half russet)

 - 1 medium head cauliflower, cored and roughly chopped (1 lb florets, can also use frozen!)